The Fuel vs. Fast Decision: When to Eat and When to Skip

 If you want to eat, eat.
 If you don't, don't.
 This is the one window where it truly doesn't matter.

-45–90 minutes at easy effort
+60–90 minutes at Cruise effort

-Fasting is an option here — not a requirement.
+Fasting is an option here, not a requirement.

 There are some training adaptation benefits.
 Your body gets slightly better at burning fat when you run without fuel.
 But these benefits are modest, and they only apply if: